Cfish808/LLM-Compression-Tool/README.md

 ## Cite
-If you found this work useful, please consider citing
+If you found this work useful, please consider citing our work:

+《COSQuant: A Quantization Toolkit Empowered by Data Optimization and Synergistic Compression》